ShineThyuZan/BallGuru/README.md

 # BallGuru Application
 + BallGuru App is for live football streaming for updated matches and can see updated soccer news.
++ In the first Screen include Google ads skip sample video link and the user can watch easily when pressing the link.
 + Include two screens, first for live games with time, prediction and watch link.
 Second to read player transfer news, UEFA teams information, and other content.

 ## Tech